Table of Contents

 Are Silencers Legal in Vermont?

 You bet they are!
 Most states allow silencer ownership.
 In Vermont, you can use your silencer for target shooting, home defense, or any other legal use.
-To date, it is not legal to hunt with a silencer in the state of Vermont.
+As of July 1st, 2022 you are allowed to hunt with a suppressor!
 Silencers are the most popular NFA item to own, and are becoming increasingly recognized as must-have equipment for polite and safe sport shooting and personal protection.
 Every gun owner should consider a silencer: They reduce sound and recoil, making shooting a better experience.

 To own a silencer in Vermont, you can simply purchase from Silencer Central, your local licensed dealer, and we will complete the ATF registration paperwork.
 We even give you a free NFA gun trust so you can let your family and close friends legally use your silencer too!